quacksouls/lyf/hello.md

 When learning a programming language, the traditional first program you write is called the `Hello, world` program.
-At the terminal, type `nano hello.js` as shown in the left panel of the image below.
+At the terminal, type `nano hello.js` as shown in the left panel of the image below and press <kbd>Enter</kbd>.
 The command `nano` launches an editor in which you can write your JavaScript code.
 The argument `hello.js` given to `nano` tells the command to open the code editor and create a template file named `hello.js`.
 The command uses the file extension `.js` to figure out that you want to create a JavaScript program.
 The code editor is shown in the right panel of the image below.
 If you have not done so, explore other tabs and familiarize yourself with the game's interface.
-When you are ready to code, click on the tab <kbd>Script Editor</kbd> (or press the key combination
-<kbd>Alt</kbd> + <kbd>e</kbd>) to return to the code editor.
+When you are ready to code, click on the tab <kbd>Script Editor</kbd> (or press the key combination <kbd>Alt</kbd> + <kbd>e</kbd>) to return to the code editor.

 ![Hello, world!](image/hello/hello.png "Hello, world!")